-I will assume that you all have a good understanding of basic ecological principles, such as Hardy-Weinberg genetics, various competition models, community assembly theory, and biogeochemical cycling though ecosystems.
-I'll also assume that you will have a solid background in high school algebra.
+If learning to read and discuss and use the primary literature to construct arguments, and applying this skill specifically to the field of Conservation Biology does not sound like something you want to do, PLEASE unroll!
+This course is not for you.
+And that's fine.
 Attendance at lectures is strongly recommended, and is absolutely essential for doing well in the class.
 If you do have to miss a lecture, please see me, and try to obtain notes from a friend.
-We will not use a textbook, per se, as I have seen no single book which adequately covers the subject.
+We will not use a textbook.
 Rather, we will read the original literature on the subject which I have compiled and has been made available on the course website on the IS portal.
-The best way to deal with the readings is to give them a very quick view before lecture.
-Then I will walk you through the papers in my lecture.
-At that point you will have enough background information to be able to fully understand the paper.
-So then commit to carefully reading each paper within a few days after lecture while the ideas are still fresh.
 Please keep up with your readings!
 It will be very easy to fall so far behind that you will not be able to catch up.